ICMLAnonymousSubmission/T-REX/README.md

 ## Callbacks

-Currently, our framework contains three Callbacks, which could be used after epoch evaluation.
+Currently, our framework contains three Callbacks, which can be used after epoch evaluation.
-You could easily add these Callbacks to your torch model.
+You can easily add these Callbacks to your torch model.

 <a name="ModelEvaluationCallback"></a>